An Afropunk Sci-Fantasy Setting

 In the south, under the beaming gaze of the second son Adume, the deserts of Vinyata continue to assault any weary traveler who comes unprepared.
 Over the course of a few hundred years, the Dracon built themselves domed cities to protect themselves from the elements.
 The domes serve as a model of a nation coming together to serve its purpose.
 However, after The Longest Night, the nighttime in the desert isn’t quite the same.
 Something has awoken in the sands.

-No matter where you go on Tikor you will often find equal parts joy and horror.
+No matter where you go in Swordsfall you will often find equal parts joy and horror.
 Each half of the connected land has issues to overcome, and every land carries happiness and sadness alike.
 Even though a great war broke out only 10 short years ago, the people themselves don’t let it consume them.

 The world of Tikor is itself quite varied when it comes to Technology as well.
 While parts of Tikor do contain highly advanced equipment and technology, the world itself is in various stages of it.
 This is partially due to the use of Hekan in everyday life.